openhackathons-org/agentic-ai-bootcamp/challenge/problem_statement.md

 ### Assignment 1 - QNA MCP Server

+This assignment is scored out of 6 points.

 The following folders/files for the qna mcp-server have been provided to you.

 ```